openhab/openhab-addons/bundles/org.openhab.binding.etherrain/README.md

 There are two main categories of configuration.
 The first is the configuration of the communication settings (IP address, timeout, etc.).
-The second is the initial delay and on-time for each zone when an exectute command is issued.
+The second is the initial delay and on-time for each zone when an execute command is issued.

 ## Thing Configuration